ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 -----------------

 VIRTEL capability tokens permit an HTTP transaction to access data associated with an transaction running on another terminal.
 The token is delivered by VIRTEL by means of an x-Virtel HTTP response header from the terminal which owns the capability, and the same token is returned to VIRTEL in a subsequent URL sent by the terminal which wishes to use the capability (see :ref:`“Capability URLs” <#_V457UG_capability_types>`).
-The x-Virtel HTTP header is generated by a SET-HEADER tag embedded in a page template sent by the terminal which owns the capablity.
+The x-Virtel HTTP header is generated by a SET-HEADER tag embedded in a page template sent by the terminal which owns the capability.

 .. _#_V457UG_SET-HEADER: